Indireshvar-proj/ecommerce-mern/README.md

 # Features included
 Added the toast accesibility feature to display the login and logout notification and adding the products to the cart with reactjs toast notification

+Used the search section in the header component to search and display the products on the name searched for.

+Created a zoom in featue on product images in the product details page for accessing the information and quality of the product in detail